 A relatively large number of people in Guthrie telecommute to their jobs.
 Overall, about 9.52% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Guthrie’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Guthrie’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Compared to the rest of the country, citizens of Guthrie spend much less time in their cars: on average, their commute to work is only 13.55 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-The population of Guthrie is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.38% of adults in Guthrie have a bachelor's degree or even advanced degree.
+The education level of Guthrie citizens is very high relative to the national average among all cities (21.84%): 35.38% of adults in Guthrie have a bachelor's degree or even advanced degree.

 Guthrie is a somewhat ethnically-diverse town.
 The people who call Guthrie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Guthrie residents report their race to be White.
 Guthrie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.82% of the town’s residents.
 Important ancestries of people in Guthrie include English, German, Irish, Scottish, and Dutch.